 The developer content marketing ecosystem includes blogs, video, documentation, podcasts, events, and community—each with different strengths for reaching and engaging developers.
-Understanding this ecosystem helps you choose channels, plan content, and measure impact.
-This overview covers main channels and platforms, supporting tools, and how they fit into developer marketing—with pointers to Circuit and authoritative sources.
+Understanding the ecosystem helps you choose channels, plan content, and measure impact.
+This overview covers the main channels, how they fit together, and what to prioritize as you scale—with pointers to Circuit and a few authoritative sources.

 1. Blogs

 Blogs remain a core channel for technical tutorials, code examples, opinion, and updates.
 They support SEO, E-E-A-T, and lead nurturing.
-Content Marketing Institute and HubSpot’s content strategy emphasize quality and audience fit.
-Use content strategy and topic ideation to align posts with developer needs and search intent.
+Content Marketing Institute emphasizes quality and audience fit.
+Use a clear content strategy so posts map to developer needs and search intent.

 2. Video tutorials and live streaming